 If team members don’t enjoy being part of their team, it could be due to ongoing conflicts.
 Conflict response for leaders provides an approach to managing conflict between workers that focuses on solutions rather than the disagreement.

 Team building activities can also help support team cohesion, communication and effectiveness.
-These are especially helpful as they directly engage team members in improving the way they manage workplace stress and interactions with others.
+These are especially helpful as they directly engage team members in improving the way they manage work stress and interactions with others.

-For those who would normally enjoy being part of their team, the fact that this has changed could potentially be a sign or symptom of feeling burnt out.
+For those who’d normally enjoy being part of their team, the fact that this has changed could potentially be a sign or symptom of feeling burnt out.
 Burnout response for leaders provides information to help identify, prevent and respond to burnout at work.
 These strategies can help protect overachievers and those recovering from burnout.

 Explore further